 It’s like a/b testing but not with analytics but your guts.

-Blank test enables you to step into your customer’s shoes while having the creator’s eye.
+A blank test enables you to step into your customer’s shoes while having the creator’s eye.

 Just open your product/landing webpage, and cover the images on it with your hand.